 - Typically (but not always) we present two references at shortlisting.
 You could therefore be asked to provide written consent allowing us to speak to your nominated referees.

 Question: Why do you only require a resume at step one?
 Why can’t I demonstrate my alignment to the selection criteria?

 We acknowledge that ‘experience’ is only one dimension of any application.
 However, a review of the resume allows us to make an initial objective appraisal of a person’s ‘platform’ of experience compared to (a) the client’s selection criteria; and (b) other applications.

 It would be easy for us to ask everyone for more than a resume.
 The intention however is to provide a level of comfort to a person that their application has some likelihood of success before they are encouraged to invest more time and energy into a recruitment project.

 Our guarantee is that we will not knowingly encourage a person to remain in a process when either (a) they do not match closely enough to client’s selection criteria; or (b) other applications have a much closer alignment to the criteria.

 Question: Will it make any difference if I wait until the closing date to send my resume?

 Yes, it will make a difference – for you.
 The process begins for each person soon after their resume is received.
-It usually works sequentially, i.e. a resume arrives; the invitation to provide a 2-page response; a video conference; references; and the 60-second video.
+It usually works sequentially, i.e. a resume arrives; the invitation to provide a 2-page response; a video conference; and references.
 We do not wait until closing date to start the process with everyone at the same time.